miklb/pull-quote/README.md

 This component solves the classic pull quote problem: how to visually emphasize text without duplicating it for screen readers or breaking the document flow.

+There is now a WordPress Block editor plugin that implements this web component https://github.com/miklb/tm-pullquote.

 **Demo:** [https://miklb.github.io/pull-quote/demo.html](https://miklb.github.io/pull-quote/demo.html)

 ## Features